Last Updated: January 6, 2025

 During the Forward Pass, Early Start and Early Finish are calculated.

-• The longest path in this network diagram is 29, which becomes the project or scheduled finish date.
+• The longest path in this network diagram is 29, which becomes the project duration (PD) or scheduled finish date.

-If these numbers in this graphic represent days, this project is 29 days.
+If these numbers in this graphic represent days, this project is 29 days in duration.

 Graphic 7